Meet our supporters

 Advocacy for Impact Grants is a Global Competitive Grants Program set up by Alnylam Pharmaceuticals.
 The BPA were delighted to be one of the 2018 Award Winners for our proposal to host the BPA 20th Anniversary Festival.

-Clinuvel Pharmaceuticals Ltd recently awarded the British Porphyria Association a grant.
-We intend to use some of the grant to enable committee members with EPP to attend the international patient day and scientific conference.
-Their attendance will advance the UK knowledge on EPP research and foster important relationships with other international patient groups.
+Clinuvel Pharmaceuticals Ltd have supported the British Porphyria Association over recent years with numerous grants.
+These have been used to enable Patient Information Days alongside medical professionals, travel to attend the international patient day and scientific conference, advance the UK knowledge on EPP research and foster important relationships with other international patient groups.